-As lenders and financial institutions look at where to go next, the main concern should be finding and presenting stability to consumers and the rest of the industry.
+As lenders and financial institutions look at where to go next with banking during covid-19, the main concern should be finding and presenting stability to consumers and the rest of the industry.
 Whether it be dealing with the citizen consumer or an overseas counterpart like Guyana Bank for Trade and Industry Limited, banks need to have a business continuity plan that follows real-time guidance from industry experts and governing bodies.

 No one should be left to wonder what is happening or is going to be done, stability means presenting a communication plan that relays timely, accurate information to all customers but also employees.
 Consumers aren’t the only people afraid of what is going on in the world.

 Employees are wondering about their jobs, about how to answer consumer questions, and about what their own future may be facing.
 Clearly define roles, tasks, responses, and expectations, so everyone is presenting a solid, unified approach to the crisis at hand.